AlloyTools/org.alloytools.alloy/bin/guidelines.md

 this/B={2}
 ```

 **Note:** Despite supporting the application of the arithmetic operators to arbitrary integer sets the CVC4 relation solver targets the case when the arguments are singletons.
-Performance degrades significantly as the cardinality af the argument sets increases.
+Performance degrades significantly as the cardinality of the argument sets increases.

 ## Comparisons